The developer explains Skyrim's phenomenon that 'a treasure chest is found when chasing a fox' and 'a carriage blows off at the opening'

 https://elderscrolls.bethesda.net/en/article/REybYU3Gy2InVlHmus4UC/skyrim-10th-anniversary-fan-celebration

-'Skyrim Anniversary Edition' is a main story that applies all the graphic updates announced so far, as well as all DLC types of 'Dawnguard', 'Hearthfire', 'Dragonborn', and Creation of 'Fishing', 'Survival Mode', and 'New Quest'.
-It is said that it contains 3 types of Club content packs and 500 types such as quests, dungeons, bosses, weapons, spells, etc., which are popular among Creation Club.
-Supported platforms are PC, PlayStation 5, PlayStation 4, Xbox Series X, Xbox One, and the release date is November 11, 2021 (overseas time).
-Users who own the definitive Skyrim Special Edition will also be updated on the same day.
+'Skyrim Anniversary Edition' includes the main game with all the graphic updates announced so far, as well as all DLCs for 'Dawnguard,' 'Hearthfire,' and 'Dragonborn,' as well as creation updates for 'Fishing,' 'Survival Mode,' and 'New Quests.'
+It is said to contain 3 types of Club content packs, and 500 types of quests, dungeons, bosses, weapons, spells, etc. that are popular among Creation Club.
+Compatible platforms are PC, PlayStation 5, PlayStation 4, Xbox Series X, and Xbox One, and the release date is November 11, 2021 (overseas time).
+Users who own the previous definitive version of Skyrim Special Edition will also receive the update on the same day.

 Related Posts: